John Elphinstone, 4th Lord Balmerinoch1

 F, #21760, b. circa 1607, d. circa July 1700

-Katherine St. Quintin was born circa 1607.1,2 She was the daughter of Sir William St. Quintin, 1st Bt.
-She married, firstly, Sir John Kaye, 1st Bt., son of Sir John Kaye and Anne Ferne.3 She married, secondly, Henry Sandys.3 She married, thirdly, Alexander Montgomerie, 8th Earl of Eglinton, son of Hugh Montgomerie, 7th Earl of Eglinton and Lady Mary Leslie, on 6 December 1698.3 She died circa July 1700.3 She was buried on 6 August 1700.1
+Katherine St. Quintin was born circa 1607.1,2 She was the daughter of Sir William St. Quintin, 1st Bt. and Mary Lacy.
+She married, secondly, Henry Sandys.3 She married Michael Wentworth, son of Sir George Wentworth and Hon.
+Anne Fairfax, before 1660.4 She married, firstly, Sir John Kaye, 1st Bt., son of Sir John Kaye and Anne Ferne, on 12 February 1660.3 She married, thirdly, Alexander Montgomerie, 8th Earl of Eglinton, son of Hugh Montgomerie, 7th Earl of Eglinton and Lady Mary Leslie, on 6 December 1698.3 She died circa July 1700.3 She was buried on 6 August 1700.1

-Her married name became Kaye.3 Her married name became Sandys.3 From 6 December 1698, her married name became Montgomerie.
-As a result of her marriage, Katherine St. Quintin was styled as Countess of Eglinton on 6 December 1698.
+Her married name became Sandys.3 From 12 February 1660, her married name became Kaye.3 From 6 December 1698, her married name became Montgomerie.
+After her marriage, Katherine St. Quintin was styled as Countess of Eglinton on 6 December 1698.

 Citations